 When the pandemic began to spread in March 2020, many people started making homemade masks to donate to doctors, nurses, first responders, or senior citizens in their community.
 Fabric store JoAnn enlisted the help of its customers and set an ambitious goal of making and donating 300 million masks, which they met.
 They’ve now set a goal to make a mask for everyone in the U.S. They’re even offering free supplies through their Take and Make program and use of their sewing machines, which they’ve set up per social distancing guidelines, to those who want to make masks to give away.

 Deaconess Health System has a comprehensive list of organizations asking for homemade face mask donations.
-Among those in need are nursing homes, hospices, urgent care centers, substance abuse treatment centers, and oncology centers.
-You can also check out the website Masks for Heros to see the organizations in your area in need of donations.
+Among those in need are health care workers in nursing homes, hospices, urgent care centers, substance abuse treatment centers, and oncology centers.

 Before making or sending masks to donate, reach out to the organization first to find out the guidelines they have in place for staff or patient use.
 You can also check out the Facebook Group Open Source COVID19 Medical Supplies, where thousands of medical professionals, home sewers, and inventors have come together to share design ideas for homemade masks and ventilators.